denodrivers/sqlite3/doc.md

 | `TEXT` with JSON subtype | `object` (`JSON.parse()`) |
 | `BLOB`                   | `Uint8Array`              |

+Note 1: The `int64` option allows you to return `BigInt` for integers bigger than max safe integer in JavaScript.
+It is disabled by default, and precision may not be accurate for bigger numbers.
+When enabled, the library can return both `number | bigint`, but when disabled (default), it will only return `number`.
+In the former case, `bigint` is returned ONLY if its too big to fit in a JavaScript Number.

-Note: We only support `Uint8Array` for the `BLOB` type as V8 Fast API will optimize for it instead of other arrays like `Uint16Array`.
+Note 2: We only support `Uint8Array` for the `BLOB` type as V8 Fast API will optimize for it instead of other arrays like `Uint16Array`.
 And it is also to stay consistent: we only support passing `Uint8Array` and we consistently return `Uint8Array` when we return a `BLOB` to JS.
 It is easy to support passing all